hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ![Figure 2.
 An example of the downloaded data-services.json contents.](/img/data-services-api-json-file.png "Figure 2.
 An example of the downloaded data-services.json contents.")

 Figure 2.
 An example of the downloaded data-services.json contents.

+## API versioning

+This set of APIs is identified as revision V1Beta1 at the time of its introduction in March 2024.
+Moving forward, the API will be updated to its next revision, moving toward the long-term release version.
+As each individual API is updated, there will also be more capabilities added to any of the resources identified under this set of APIs.
+For information about update stages, and deprecation, please follow the HPE GreenLake Developer Portal Versioning Guide at this [link](https://developer.greenlake.hpe.com/docs/greenlake/guides/public/standards/versioning_basics/)